darkoperator/Posh-Sysmon/docs/New-SysmonConfiguration.md

 ```

 ### -SchemaVersion
-Schema version for the configuration file.
+Schema Vesion for the configuration file, default is 3.3.
-- SysMon 3.0 uses 2.0

-- SysMon 4.0 uses 3.0

 ```yaml
 Type: String